Adeyemi012/Employee-Stress-and-Health-Analysis/README.md

 ### Exploratory Data Analysis (EDA)

-After cleaning the data in SQL, it was exported to Excel for analysis and dashboard creation.
-In Excel, the following steps were carried out:
+After cleaning the data in SQL, it was exported to Google Looker Studio for analysis and dashboard creation.
+In Google Looker Studio, the following steps were carried out:

-**Descriptive Statistics:** Calculated basic statistics and analyzed distributions.

 **Visualization:** Created charts and graphs to visualize trends and patterns.